blooporg/sphere/README.md

 ## **License**

-Distributed under the MIT License.
+Distributed under the  BSD-3-Clause License.
 See LICENSE for more information.

 ## **Contact**